-Where the suspension is upheld on review by the Family of Schools' Superintendent and the student's parent/guardian or adult student chooses to continue with the appeal to the Disciplinary Hearing Committee, the Board shall hear and determine the appeal within 15 school days of receiving notice to appeal, unless the parties agree on a later deadline and shall not refuse to deal with the appeal on the ground that there is deficiency in the notice of appeal.
+Where the suspension is upheld on review by the Family of Schools' Superintendent and the student's parent/guardian or adult student chooses to continue with the appeal to the Disciplinary Hearing Committee, of the Board, written notice of the intention to appeal must be given to Superintendent of Education, Resource to the Disciplinary Hearing Committee within 5 school days of receipt of the decision from the Family of Schools' Superintendent.

+The Disciplinary Hearing Committee, of the Board shall hear and determine the appeal within 15 school days of receiving notice to appeal, unless the parties agree on a later deadline and shall not refuse to deal with the appeal on the ground that there is deficiency in the notice of appeal.